 9mm is often the perfect caliber for shooters to move to once they are comfortable with the 22 LR.
 The 9mm is a good training cartridge in rifle form and can be a blast to shoot.
 Both rounds certainly have their place when it comes to plinking.

 9mm vs .22 LR

 Competition shooting is another tricky one to judge how rounds perform.
-There are a wide variety of shooting competitions out there that involve multiple types of firearms and ammunition.
-Many close range bulls eye competitions do take advantage of the 22 caliber round.
+There is a wide variety of shooting competitions out there that involve multiple types of firearms and ammunition.
+Many close range bulls-eye competitions do take advantage of the 22 caliber round.